Better Call Grep: Evaluating and Improving Grep-Like Lexical Retrieval for Repository-Level Code Completion: Improving Naive via Post-Processing

 \subsection{Hyperparameter Sensitivity Analysis}

-On the large-scale RepoEval\_Updated dataset, we investigated a critical hyperparameter $N$ within the post-processing stage.
+We further analyze the sensitivity of the hyperparameter $N$ within the post-processing stage on both CrossCodeEval and RepoEval\_Updated.
 This parameter denotes the percentage of candidate fragments (Top-N\%) selected from the BM25 ranked list prior to the execution of the deduplication operation.
 We comprehensively evaluated the trends of four core metrics (code match EM/ES, identifier match EM/F1) as the value of $N$ varies from 10\% to 90\%, as illustrated in Figure \ref{fig:hyperparam_all}.

-The experimental results exhibit a highly consistent inverted U-shaped pattern, indicating that the selection of $N$ is pivotal for constructing high-quality context.

 When $N < 50\%$, performance drops markedly.
 Due to severe redundancy in large repositories, the head of the BM25 list is often dominated by semantically identical blocks from different locations.
 Consequently, after performing deduplication, the effective Top list may collapse to only 1--2 blocks, leaving the LLM context window underutilized.